zhangru-ng/NIST-traffic-data-prediction/README.md

 # NIST traffic data prediction
 ## Prediction task
 **Description**:
-participants will develop a system that can predict the number and types of traffic events by type for a given (geographical bounding, interval of time) pair.
+Participants will develop a system that can predict the number and types of traffic events by type for a given (geographical bounding, interval of time) pair.

 **Input**:
 geographical bounding boxes and time intervals.